Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 6) Unbeatable Brunches

-Take a look at a Melburnian’s Instagram on a weekend to appreciate the importance of a Sunday brunch.
+Look at a Melburnian’s Instagram on a weekend to appreciate the importance of a Sunday brunch.
 In fact, the hashtag #melbournebrunch has over 200,000 photos that will make you want to drop everything and book your flight.

 7) The Friendliest People

-Melburnian’s are some of the friendliest people you’ll meet.
-Every shop you enter you’ll be greeted with a ‘Hey, how’re you going?’ and they are always willing to help.
+Melburnians are some of the friendliest people you’ll meet.
+Every shop you enter, you’ll be greeted with a ‘Hey, how’re you going?’ and they are always willing to help.

-On the whole the people here are very social and you’ll have no problem fitting in with a new group of friends who are constantly planning their next group dinner party or local getaway.
+On the whole, the people here are very social, and you’ll have no problem fitting in with a new group of friends who are constantly planning their next group dinner party or local getaway.

-Once you move further out in to Victoria you’ll find people even more welcoming – smaller communities where you’ll quickly be able to make new mates.
+Once you move further out into Victoria, you’ll find people even more welcoming – smaller communities where you’ll quickly be able to make new mates.

-So need to worry about whether you’ll be welcome or fit in.
+So, you need to worry about whether you’ll be welcome or fit in.
 As the Neighbours theme song goes, ‘good neighbours become good friends’.

 9) Clean Environment

 Environmental sustainability is at the heart of Victoria and Melbourne’s future.
 Melburnians are choosing how to meet their daily needs without compromising future generations’ ability to do the same.